protobufjs/protobuf.js/README.md

 ### Using custom classes

-Runtime message classes can also be extended with custom functionality and it is also possible to register a custom constructor with a reflected message type:
+Message classes can also be extended with custom functionality and it is also possible to register a custom constructor with a reflected message type:

 ```js
 ...